AgoraIO/agora_doc_source/en-US/markdown/Flexible-Classroom/api_ref/proctor_api_ref/agora_class_proctor_api_ios.md

 ## AgoraProctorSDK

-`AgoraProctorSDK` is the basic interface of the Agora Proctor SDK and provides the main methods for the flexible classroom in proctoring scenarios.
+`AgoraProctorSDK` is the basic interface of the Agora Proctor SDK and provides the main methods for a flexible classroom in proctoring scenarios.

 ### init